wxGlade/wxGlade/sphinx/wxbasics.rst

    * - **Allowing controls to grow and/or expand**

        * Controls in a horizontal sizer can "grow" horizontally, or "expand" vertically in response to changes in window size.
-       * In this three button example, using a Horizontal BoxSizer:
+       * In this three button example, using a horizontal BoxSizer:

         * The middle button has been allowed to grow horizontally.
         * The third button has been allowed to expand vertically.